The United Kingdom is a founding member of the EBRD and a generous contributor to the Bank's work.

 8.52% capital share

-The joint investment has been strong in Turkey, regional projects and Hungary.
-Broken down by industry, joint investment has been in industry, commerce and agribusiness, infrastructure, sustainable infrastructure and financial institutions.
+The joint investment has been in Türkiye, followed by regional projects, Poland, Hungary, Kazakhstan, and Egypt.
+Broken down by industry, the joint investment has been in the following sectors: industry, commerce and agribusiness, sustainable infrastructure and financial institutions.